Diagnostic Medical Sonography

 Prepare for a dynamic and rewarding career in the rapidly growing field of diagnostic medical sonography.
 Sonographers use highly sophisticated ultrasound technology to create detailed internal images of the body, which physicians can then use to diagnose and monitor diseases.
-Sonographers require patience, physical stamina, good hand-eye coordination, and excellent communication skills.
+Sonographers require patience, physical stamina, technical competency, and excellent communication skills.

 Besides science classes to help you learn about the human body, you'll learn how to expertly employ and interpret sonographic imaging, follow regulations, and effectively communicate with patients.
-You'll do several internships, too.
-They're a core part of Monroe’s program.
+Several clinical internships are a core part of Monroe’s program.

 An introduction to the field of vascular sonography.
 You'll perform venous examinations of the lower extremity, arterial studies of the neck, and some Doppler studies within the abdomen.

 Our Clinical Admission Committee holistically reviews each applicant’s admission materials and selects the most highly qualiﬁed candidates for a limited number of seats.
 Detailed clinical admission requirements can be found by clicking the button below.

 To ensure that you've got the skills and confidence you need to become an expert in your field, you'll do three day-time clinical internships as part of the program.
 These internships are typically in hospitals or health care settings such as physicians' offices or diagnostic laboratories.
 Get hands-on experience plus the chance to connect with practitioners in your field.

 Clubs and Organizations

 - Alpha Eta - The national honor society for allied health professionals

 Your Future Career as a DMS